Emmanu3l/TWMailer/README.md

 WSL stores your Windows drives in the /mnt folder, with the name of the drive as a subfolder.
 For example your C:\ drive will be present at /mnt/c/ for you to use.

-[Makefile and everything seems to work fine, maybe I won't need a VM after all]

 call server like this:
 ./myserver.o directoryName